MoiraeSoftware/myriad/README.md

 ## Plugins

 Plugins for Myriad are supplied by simply including the nuget package in your project, the nuget infrastructure supplies the necessary MSBuild props and targets so that the plugin is used my Myriad automatically.
-Further details for building plugins will follow but following the source for the fields plugin can be used as reference until I write further documentation.
+Following the source for the fields plugin can be used as reference until more details about authoring plugins is created.

 ### Using your own Plugins